Naturaily/Naturaily-netlify/_posts/2018-11-27-three-different-ways-to-develop-a-mobile-app.md

 ---
-title: Three Different Ways to Develop a Mobile App
+title: Check out three different ways to develop a mobile app
-description: Hybirid?
+description: >-
+  Hybrid?
 Native?
 PWA?
-Which one should you choose to develop a mobile app.
+Which one should you choose to develop a mobile app?
+We hope the guide below will help you make an informed decision that will benefit the user experience and not elevate the costs and time of development.
 slug: three-ways-to-develop-mobile-apps
 layout: post
 twitter-card: summary_large_image